 The availability and appearance of each page depends on your position.
-E.g. the company owner has access to more pages than company employees, and they have access to more pages than a loner.
+E.g. a company owner has access to more pages than an employee and they have access to more pages than a loner.
 And of course, premium users can see few extra pages or elements.
 Some pages are also available without logging in using a link (this way you can, for example, share your user or company profile with others without the need to register first).

-The logbook includes a complete list of your job deliveries and a summary of each game's statistics, which varies according to the currently selected month.
+The logbook includes a complete list of your job deliveries and a summary of statistics from each game, which varies according to the currently selected month.
 Month can be changed using the buttons located at the top right of the list.
 The months are switched using the arrows located in the upper right part of the page, or you can click directly on the month button and you will see an overview of all months.
 For each job delivery, there is also a detail button to get more information about the job delivery.

-The company profile includes basic information about the company, description, rules, a complete list of employees, company's monthly statistics, management information, and awards the company has achieved.
+The company profile contains basic information about the company, description, rules, list of employees, statistics with graphs, management information and awards the company has achieved.
 Everything on this page is also publicly available, so you can, for example, use a link to show off your company to others.

 The integrated chat allows convenient online communication within the company.
-If you have any unread messages in the chat, the number of them will be displayed next to the button in the main menu.
+If you have any unread messages in the chat, the number of them will be displayed on the button in the top bar.

 On this page you will find a table of all employees, both current and former.
-For each employee there is also their date of joining, position in the company, status and link to the logbook.
+For each employee there is their date of joining, position in the company, status and a link to the logbook.
 If they have already been dismissed or left, you will also find out the date of leaving there.
 And if you have set challenges for your drivers in the form of monthly distance limits, you can also monitor their fulfillment here.

 On the map you will find all colleagues from your company who use the current version of the Client.
 Features let you track their movement and basic information such as current speed, lights indicator, damage, and more.
 If you do not have an active premium account, you will only see the position of each player on the map without any further information.

 Statistics are divided into statistics of countries, companies and players.
-The statistics can be switched between months or entire years.
-The statistics are further divided according to the game and the maximum speed achieved in the given job delivery.
+The statistics can be switched between months, years or all-time.
+The statistics are further divided according to the game and the maximal reached speed in the given job delivery.
 If you do not exceed the speed of 100 kph (62 mph) in ETS2 or 130 kph (80 mph) in ATS during the delivery, your job delivery will be included the "real" statistics, otherwise it will be included in the "race" statistics.
 If it is a WoTr job delivery, it will also be included in a separate WoTr statistic, regardless of the speed reached.
 However, if you exceed the speed of 180 kph (112 mph) during any type of job, it will not be included in the statistics at all.
 The time range of statistics is affected by the beginning of their individual types.
 The distinction between real and race statistics is calculated from 2/1/2017 and the WoTr statistics started from 1/1/2021.

 If you play multiplayer, this page is just for you.
 Users with a premium account can create convoys here and all users can participate in them.
 An overview is available on the page along with detailed information on each convoy, allowing easy and convenient organizing of convoys.

-On this page, you can find a simple overview of all companies, along with their current rank in statistics and information on whether they are recruiting new employees.
+On this page there is a simple overview of all companies along with their current number of awards and also information on whether they are recruiting new employees.
 Everything can be searched, filtered and sorted, of course.

-On this page, you'll learn what benefits premium account gives you and how you can pay for it.
-If you have already made any orders, their overview along with the invoice links will be displayed right at the top of the page.
+On this page you'll learn what benefits the premium account gives you and how you can pay for it.
+If you have already made any orders, their overview along with the invoice links will be displayed at the bottom of the page.
 If your premium is active, you will also find the expiration date here.